Centers of Excellence

 - patients with spasticity in arms/hands after stroke or other brain injury

 These patient groups have different needs, but they all have one common goal – to increase their quality of life by becoming more independent.
-To accomplish this, the centre works in a team-based and patient-oriented way.
+To accomplish this, the center works in a team-based and patient-oriented way.
 Surgeons, physiotherapists, occupational therapists and orthopaedic engineers work together to provide every patient with the best possible outcome.

 There are synergies between the patient groups and the multidisciplinary team, also researchers, work in close interaction with the patients to ensure continuous improvement of the treatments offered.
 Recently they have made significant progress regarding treatment for phantom limb pain.